krivanek06/personal_website/src/content/posts/11_how_shareReplay_saved_my_angular_project/11_how_shareReplay_saved_my_angular_project.md

 ---
-title: ''
+title: 'How shareReplay Saved My Angular Project'
-seoTitle: ''
+seoTitle: 'How shareReplay Saved My Angular Project'
-seoDescription: ''
+seoDescription: 'When I first started in Angular and saw the RxJS library, I was like: whut is this?
+After some crying...'
-slug:
+slug: 11_how_shareReplay_saved_my_angular_project
-tags: javascript, angular, rxjs, opinion
+tags: javascript, angular, rxjs
-order:
+order: 11
-datePublished:
+datePublished: 26.05.2023
-readTime:
+readTime: 4
-coverImage: ''
+coverImage: 11_how_shareReplay_saved_my_angular_project.jpg
 ---

 When I first started in Angular and saw the RxJS library, I was like: _whut is this_?
 After some crying days, reading RxJs docs, and youtube tutorials, I started to get my hands on it, understand it, and appreciate it…. or as I thought.